Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 that different CMAF Tracks have the same starting time sharing an implicit timeline.
-A stream becoming available late needs to be synchronized and time aligned with other streams ingested avoiding missalignment and other issues.
+A stream becoming available late needs to be synchronized and time aligned with other streams ingested avoiding miss alignment and other issues.